hcazzz/hcazzz.github.io/essays/The_Web_Design_Beast.md

 ## Designing Made Simple
 As mentioned before, Bootstrap makes designing a website a lot easier.
 With its extensive library of classes, you can easily create a website that looks like it was designed by a professional.
 However, this doesn’t mean you can’t do the same with CSS.
 It’s just a lot easier to do it with Bootstrap.

-If you wanted to take it a step further, you could use <a href="https://react-bootstrap.github.io/">react-bootstrap</a>
+If you wanted to take it a step further, you could use <a href="https://react-bootstrap.github.io/">React-Bootstrap</a>
 , which is a library of Bootstrap components that can be used in React.
 This is what I used to create my final project.
-It was a lot easier to create a website using react-bootstrap than it was to use raw CSS.
-If you want more information you can check out my final project using react-bootstrap here, <a href="https://the-manoa-marketplace.github.io/uh-marketplace.github.io/">UH Marketplace</a>.
+It was a lot easier to create a website using React-Bootstrap than it was to use raw CSS.
+If you want more information you can check out my final project using React-Bootstrap here, <a href="https://the-manoa-marketplace.github.io/uh-marketplace.github.io/">UH Marketplace</a>.

 ## Examples